creativescala/creative-scala/src/pages/declarations/index.md

 ![Chess board](src/pages/declarations/chessboard.png)

 <div class="solution">
-An 8x8 chess board can be decomposed into four 2x2 boards, each consisting 2x2 squares:
+An 8x8 chess board can be decomposed into four 4x4 boards, which can each be decomposed into four 2x2 boards, each consisting 2x2 squares:

 ~~~ scala